amy-s-han/EasyGate/README.md

 ## Running
 ### Set up your config.py
-- Create a config.py in the same directory as app.py
+In config.py
-- Add these contents and save
+- Add these contents to config.py and save
 ```
 deltaKey = 'your delta api key'
 CVip = 'the ip of the computer running the CV code'
 CVport = the port number of the computer running the CV code as an integer
 ```
+In daRealThing.py...
-- Set the camera IP/port in daRealThing.py - `streamURLS`
+- Set the camera ip/port - `streamURLS`
-- Set the ip/port of the webapp in daRealThing.py - `webpageIP`
+- Set the ip/port of the webapp - `webpageIP`
+- Add the Microsoft Cognitive Services API Key - `_key`

 ### Run the webapp
 ```